DPR-droid/2021_11_pands-project/README.md

 ## An overview investigation

 I wanted to do a descriptive analysis of the entire dataset and by species.
-This the outputusing the describe() would provide detail of the count (number of observations), mean, standard deviation of the values, minimum, 25%/50%/75% Percentiles and maximum values.
-This is also a simple check to verify the dataset I was working with had 150 observation with 50 observations per species
+The output would provide detail of the count (number of observations), mean, standard deviation of the values, minimum, 25%/50%/75% Percentiles and maximum values.
+This is also a simple check to verify the dataset I was working with had 150 observation with 50 observations per species.

+Definition of taxonomy is the scientific study of naming, defining (circumscribing) and classifying groups of biological organisms based on shared characteristics.
+[3] In Python, we are going on a journey by analysing the dataset, if we can classify the groups of irises shared characteristics (sepal and petal, lengths and width) into the three different species.
+This project will first start using histograms, scatterplots, boxplots (and other methods if discovered during further research) to help identify these differences.
+If times allow and we will see if we can use predictive analysis to identify the species of Iris

 ## Acknowledgement
 Lecturer Andrew Beatty Programming and Scripting GMIT